View 31 Photos

 Please note lighters and aerosol cans are not allowed planes, trains or sights of special interest, such as Tiananmen square, Forbidden city, The Temple of Heaven, Terracotta Warriors, Three Gorges Dam, and the Wild Goose Pagoda.

-If booking more than 12 weeks before departure a deposit of €324.50pp will need to be paid at the time of booking with the full amount payable at 12 weeks prior to departure.
+If booking more than 12 weeks before departure a deposit of €342.20pp will need to be paid at the time of booking with the full amount payable at 12 weeks prior to departure.
 The deposit applies to adults and children.
 If you are within 12 weeks of travel then the full balance of the holiday will be payable.

 You will require a visa to visit mainland China.
 If you’re 14 to 70 years old, you must apply for a visa in person at a visa application centre.
 If you’re aged 13 and under or aged 71 and over, you can only apply online.
-You must provide biometric data (scanned fingerprints) as part of your application.
+You must provide biometric data (scanned fingerprints) for your application.
 There are visa application centres in London, Manchester, Belfast and Edinburgh.
 The details of their opening hours are on their websites.
 The Chinese Embassy has further information on visa categories and how to apply.
-The application process takes approximately 4 – 10 working days and the cost is dependent on the visa and class you choose.
-You will require extra documentation for your application that you can request from us from 2 months prior to departure.
+The application process takes approximately 4 – 10 working days and the cost depends on the visa and class you choose.
+You will require extra documentation for your application that you can request from us from 2 months before departure.
+They may ask for the Agency License Number which is China International Travel Service Ltd: 911100001013930695.
 We work closely with The Travel Visa Company who will be able to arrange your visa on your behalf.
 Please call them on 01270 250 590 and quote 'Mercury Holidays'.
-When calling the Travel Visa Company they will advise you of any changes to the fees or the procedure, they will also advise you of all information they will require in order to apply for the visa.
-We recommend you check with your destinations' Tourist Board or Embassy prior to departure for the most up to date guidelines regarding these.
+When calling the Travel Visa Company they will advise you of any changes to the fees or the procedure, they will also advise you of all the information they will require to apply for the visa.

 IMPORTANT: A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.
 Please note that you should carry your invoice with flight details on it as you will need to show this at the airport.